pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 ## Build and deploy once
 Use run command with --tail to watch the deployment progress

-### Note: You need to run make before executing skaffold run
+### Note: You need to run Make before executing skaffold run.
 ### Run will build the docker containers.
-That requies a copy
+Skaffold requies a copy
-### of the films microserice in the local directory.
-Make
+### of the film's microserice in the local directory, and the
-### will ensure that happens
+### Makefile is provided to streamline the process.

 ```bash
 skaffold run -f manifests/skaffold.yaml --tail